wbstr/vaadin-designxsd/README.md

 - clara_parent.xsd
 XML schema xsd for 'urn:vaadin:parent' namespace.
+Technically this file is not generated, it is just copied to destination.
 Contains componentAlignment, expandRatio, and position attributes.
 - clara_base.xsd
 XML schema for base vaadin component classes.
 Defines attribute groups for most common component base classes.
+Technically this file is not generated, it is just copied to destination.
 For example com.vaadin.ui.Component, com.vaadin.ui.AbstractComponent, com.vaadin.ui.AbstractField.
 - clara-[java-package-name].xsd
 One xsd file per java package with vaadin component.